RAYS-Group-of-Software-Developer/Air-Cursor/README.md

 ## Installation

 To get started with Air Cursor, follow these steps:
+- **Python version must be [3.8](https://www.python.org/downloads/release/python-3810/) or below for running this application**

-Copy the code below in your terminal or powershell to run the code
+- Copy the code below in your terminal or powershell to run the code
 ```
 pip install -r ./Requirements.txt